idcrook/raspberry-pi-rotary-phone/README.md

 ## Assumptions

+ - git clone of this repository!
  - ansible installed, control machine platform: _macOS_
-   - may work on Linux, etc. but haven't tested
+   - may work from Linux control machine, but hasn't been tested
- - Raspbian SD card image flashed onto an SD card
+ - Raspbian `jessie` SD card image flashed onto an SD/µSD card
-   - SSH enabled?
+   - SSH server enabled on Pi (see following)

-## Enable SSH on image
+### Enable SSH on image

 So you've flashed a Raspbian-compatible image to an SD card?

 In November 2016, there was a change made to defaults so that SSH server is not enabled by default.
-This will cause problems with "headless" installs on first-boot.
+This would cause problems with "headless" installs via ansible on first-boot.
+Fortunately there is a simple way available to override.

  https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/